 For more information about the different connectors that Tableau Desktop supports, see Connector Examples in the online help.

-When you install Tableau Desktop on a Windows computer, drivers for the following data source types are automatically installed:
+When you install Tableau Desktop or Tableau Prep Builder on a Windows computer, drivers for the following data source types are automatically installed:

 Amazon Redshift (version 1.3.7)